tiraboschi/virt-advisor-operator/docs/vep.md

 2. Traverse the JSON Schema: `spec.versions[].schema.openAPIV3Schema.properties.spec.properties.profiles.items.enum`.
 3. Check if `KubeVirtRelieveAndMigrate` or `DevKubeVirtRelieveAndMigrate` are in the allowed list.

-### 3. Handling Missing Dependencies in `ConfigurationPlan`
+### 3. Handling Missing Dependencies in `VirtPlatformConfig`
-If a soft dependency is missing or incompatible, the `ConfigurationPlan` must gracefully halt to avoid crashing the controller.
+If a soft dependency is missing or incompatible, the `VirtPlatformConfig` must gracefully halt to avoid crashing the controller.

 **State Transitions:**
 1.  **Detection:** Reconciler detects `KubeDescheduler` GVK is missing via RESTMapper.